gkapfham/www.gregorykapfhammer-old.com/biography.md

 {% comment %} State current appointment and prior appointments {% endcomment %}

 {% describe %}

 [Gregory M. Kapfhammer]({{site.baseurl}}) is an Associate Professor in the [Department of Computer Science](http://www.cs.allegheny.edu) at [Allegheny College](http://www.allegheny.edu).
-He earned his PhD from the [Department of Computer Science](https://cs.pitt.edu) at the [University of Pittsburgh](http://www.pitt.edu); his PhD dissertation research was supervised by [Mary Lou Soffa](http://www.cs.virginia.edu/~soffa/).
+He earned his PhD from the [Department of Computer Science](https://cs.pitt.edu) at the [University of Pittsburgh](http://www.pitt.edu), writing a PhD dissertation that was supervised by [Mary Lou Soffa](http://www.cs.virginia.edu/~soffa/).
 Kapfhammer also earned a BSc in Computer Science from Allegheny College and a MSc in Computer Science from the University of Pittsburgh.
 Kapfhammer was previously a short-term